Best Film for the Canon EOS Rebel G

 When working in a wide variety or quickly changing lighting conditions, films with a bigger dynamic range are a much better choice.

 - Digital cameras 14+ stops

 - Negative film up to 13 stops

 - Slide film 6-8 stops

-35mm film that is sold in canisters is used by the Canon Rebel G. In addition, it’s the most widely used film format and is on occasion referred to as 135 film.
+35mm film that is in canisters is used by the Canon EOS Rebel G. In addition, it’s the most popular film format and in some instances is called 135 film.

-120 or 220 film, used with medium format cameras, is the only other film format you are probably going to notice.
+120 or 220 film, used by medium format cameras, is the only other film format you are likely to notice}.

-Almost all new 35mm film on the market currently has a DX code.
-This lets electronically controlled cameras to detect and set the ISO when the film is put in the camera.
+Almost all commercially available 35mm film distributed at this time has a DX code.
+This allows electronically controlled cameras to automatically detect and set the ISO of the canister loaded into the camera.

-You will find several choices for where to get 35mm film developed.
-For a more extensive explanation of the options, you can check out my guide on Where to Get Film Developed.
+There are limited possible choices for where to have 35mm film developed.
+For a more extensive explanation of the choices look at my guide on Where to Get Film Developed.